ValoIntranet/valo-connect-integration-samples/README.md

 * ServiceNow - View Incidents breached SLA inside Microsoft Teams
 * Xero - Open your payslip inside Microsoft Teams

-Combined with the sample [valo-connect-integration-proxy](https://github.com/ValoIntranet/valo-connect-integration-proxy) sample Azure Function solution, customers and partners can reference the approach outlined in these solutions to build a custom widget that integrates with third-party software applications with OAUTH2 capable authentication platforms, and presents data from the third-party applications in to the Connect Me / Microsoft Teams personal dashboard.
+Combined with the sample [valo-connect-integration-proxy](https://github.com/ValoIntranet/valo-connect-integration-proxy) Azure Function solution, customers and partners can reference the approach outlined in these solutions to build a custom widget that integrates with third-party software applications with OAUTH2 capable authentication platforms, and presents data from the third-party applications in to the Connect Me / Microsoft Teams personal dashboard.

 ![Screen shot of the Connect Me ServiceNow widget inside Microsoft Teams](./msteams-connect-me-service-now.png)